Edum4d/TransparencyPortal-Enhancing-Access-to-Public-Contract-Data-in-Portugal/README.md

 3. **Terraform Installed**: Make sure you have Terraform installed on your machine.
 You can download it from [Terraform's official website](https://www.terraform.io/downloads.html).

 ## Reproducibility Steps

+Navigate to the Google Cloud dashboard and create a new project named "transparency_portugal" or any preferred name.
+You'll locate the option to commence a new project within the dropdown menu positioned at the top left corner of the screen, adjacent to the "Google Cloud Platform" text.

+Once your project is created, configure a Service Account with precise roles assigned.
+Make certain that the Service Account possesses the subsequent roles:

+- BigQuery Admin
+- Storage Admin
+- Storage Object Admin
+- Viewer
+- Storage Environment and Object Administrator
+- BigQuery Resource Administrator
+- Storage Transfer Administrator
+- BigQuery Connection Admin

 ### 1. Clone the Repository and Navigate to the Terraform Directory